Characters of the DC Extended Universe: Mercy Graves

+Anatoli Knyazev

+Anatoli Knyazev (portrayed by Callan Mulvey) is a Russian mercenary, terrorist, and smuggler working on behalf of Lex Luthor.
+He first appears working with General Amajagh in Batman v Superman, opening Jimmy Olsen's camera to find out he is a spy with the CIA.
+This leads to Lois Lane being held hostage until Superman arrives to rescue her.
+Knyazev and his men then betray Amajagh's soldiers and cross them, burning their bodies to give the illusion that Superman killed them, leading to his public fallout.
+Bruce Wayne tracks down Knyazev at an underground fight while trying to track down kryptonite, cloning his phone while conversing with him.
+Bruce discovers Knyazev's affiliation with Luthor and is able to continue tracking the kryptonite.
+Meanwhile, Knyazev arranges for Cesar Santos to be murdered in prison, then also assassinates Kahina Ziri when she rats out Luthor to Senator Finch.
+Knyazev is later responsible for kidnapping Martha Kent and is poised to kill her, but Batman, who comes to an understanding with Superman, arrives at Knyazev's compound and extracts Martha alive while killing Knyazev by shooting his flamethrower tank.
+Knyazev does not appear as KGBeast and is only a hired gun in the film.

 Thomas and Martha Wayne

-Thomas (portrayed by Jeffrey Dean Morgan) and Martha Wayne (portrayed by Lauren Cohan) are Bruce Wayne's deceased parents, slain by an armed mugger in front of a 12-year-old Bruce as the family leaves a movie theater during a flashback in the film.
+Thomas (portrayed by Jeffrey Dean Morgan) and Martha Wayne (portrayed by Lauren Cohan) are Bruce Wayne's deceased parents, slain by an armed mugger in front of a 12-year-old Bruce as the family leaves a theater during a flashback in the film.
 Their deaths, especially Thomas's last words, "Martha", continue to haunt Bruce in the present day, as he seeks to honor his parents by fighting crime and injustice as Batman in Gotham City.
 The name "Martha" proves to be a pivotal element in Batman's change of heart in the film as Superman's adoptive mother coincidentally has the same first name, causing a PTSD episode that prevents Batman from carrying out his killing of the Man of Steel when he hears the latter utter the name.

 Morgan was previously considered to play Bruce Wayne in the film before being cast as Thomas.
 The film reunites Morgan with Cohan, as the two are cast members of The Walking Dead.

-Cesar Santos

-Cesar Santos (portrayed by Sebastian Sozzi) is a human trafficker who is apprehended and brutally beaten by Batman at the beginning of the film, being one of 18 criminals given the "Bat Brand", which marks a criminal to be beaten to death in prison.
-After Santos' death, Lex Luthor sends images of his bruised and stabbed body to the Daily Planet, which Clark Kent sees.
-Many of Santos' scenes are cut from the theatrical version but appear in the Ultimate Edition.

-Jimmy Olsen

-Jimmy Olsen (portrayed by Michael Cassidy) is a CIA operative, but poses as a photographer during Lois Lane's journey to Africa.
-During her interview with General Amajagh, he is exposed as an agent and killed after terrorists find a tracking device hidden within his camera.
-Olsen plays a very minor role in the film, and the character of Jenny Jurwich has largely taken his traditional comics role in the DCEU.

-General Amajagh

-Amajagh (portrayed by Sammi Rotibi) is a warlord from the Sub-Saharan nation of Nairomi.
-He holds Lois hostage after his men discover her companions are spies with the CIA, but is quickly subdued by Superman after he discovers Lois's plight and rescues her.
-Amajagh's men are crossed and murdered by Anatoli Knyazev and other operatives working secretly for Lex Luthor as part of a plan to incriminate Superman.

-Senator Barrows

-Senator Barrows (portrayed by Dennis North) is a colleague of Senator Finch.
-While he visits LexCorp with Finch, Barrows is convinced by Lex Luthor to grant him access to the Kryptonian scout ship and General Zod's body.
-Barrows is killed in the explosion at the U.S. Capitol during Superman's trial.